joelkuiper/Llamora/README.md

 [![Python](https://img.shields.io/badge/Python-3.12+-3776AB.svg)](https://www.python.org/)

 > A local-first journaling environment that makes continuity visible.
 > Write in daily pages.
-A model running on your machine produces day openings, recaps, and reflective responses — all inside the journal itself.
+A model running on your machine produces day openings, recaps, and reflective responses.
-> Not a chat wrapper.
-A navigable archive built around time and return.
+> It's not a chat wrapper, but a navigable archive built around time and return.

 ![Llamora diary view with trace popover](./doc/screenshots/diary-tags2.png)